 LifeUncategorized

-Twists ‘n’ turns of a life.
+Twists ‘n’ turns of a life: Mothers day edition

 “I will try and be very honest with you, but I’ll ask of one thing from you” she started.
 “What’s that?”
 “I need my identity protected.
-I do not want anyone close ever getting to know this is me.”
+I do not want anyone close to me ever getting to know this is me.”
 I will.
 I will guard it jealously.
 That was my response.

 You see in life, you are met with challenges that will alter your normal life or even change it completely but resilience will keep you.
 Rather, life can break us to ways that we even forget ourselves.
 It is in such moments that we need to put up the most resilience.

-Growing up in the heart of Murang’a, a small village on hills that overlooked aberdare ranges, a very green place with tea bushes and beautiful rivers.
+Growing up in the heart of Muranga, a small village on hills that overlooked aberdare ranges, a very green place with tea bushes and beautiful rivers.
 The land can be likened to Canaan in the Bible.
 It flowed with honey and milk.
 I was a typical village girl.
 Born to a huge family, with reasonably wealth man, I had a descent childhood.
 A very beautiful brown girl in the early 90s.I know this because I have had myself all this time.
 I had a dream to raise a family like the one I was brought up in and live happily ever after.
-I wish I would tell you that my wish came to pass.
+I wish I could tell you that my wish came to pass.

 I settled with one man the father of my daughter at 24 years I was old enough to start a family.
 He gave me keys to my house.
 I vividly remember his words “A woman should learn to open the door to her house” He said as he handed me the keys to my house.
 Life was beautiful.
 My daughter brought us so much joy.
 She was a bright girl.
 He loved going out with her.
 She wore expensive dresses, a sweet petite girl.
 She grew up with so much confidence and love.

-Maybe I should take you back to how I met my husband.
-There was a market called Mutithi market and we would go to sell and buy depending on which season it was.
-He was a common face every Wednesday particularly when the schools were closed.
-I hated going to the market but I had suddenly gotten a motivation.
-Fast forward, school ended, they said he would get me a job and mum bought the idea.
 By this time he was well known by my family and he quickly earned their trust.
 I looked forward to that day when I would get the job.
 Might I at this point add that the man in question was such a fine specimen.
 He was way older than I was and he was well exposed so yes, he would get me a job.
 I also had good grades so it was not a worry.

 This particular day I don’t think will erase from my eyes, I was under 35 years with three children to raise and no income.
 Having to transition from the town to the village life.
 My eldest daughter by then In class six, the second born in class two and a toddler struggling to walk.

-I had a pick up ferry my stuff back to my home. .
+I had a pick up , my brothers pick up ferry my stuff back to my home.
 The humiliation that comes with it.
 Questions I didn’t have answers to, the unsaid rumors that stop when you get near them, their eyes that clearly say you had been a topic of discussion and those sharp words that got to your ears.
 There were those that looked at us as a liability, like we would take away pieces of land originally belonging to them.
 There were few nice ones, I remember friend to my brother, God bless his soul He gave me 200 Kshs note.
 That meant so much to me at the time, but I digress..

 This graduation to me was a mile stone.
 And that’s how I earned the title teacher.
 I secured a job and taught for 5 years employed.
 Then one day the gut in me dared to take the risk of starting my own.
 My own school.
 This would be the greatest risk of my life.
-I will not go to details of how it went
+I will not go to details of how it went in this story , but it cost me …

 Truth is I have put up a fight.
 7 years now.
 The school is standing amidst many odds.
 My girls are done with school and working while the last born is almost done.
 I have seen Gods faithfulness all through my hard journey.
 He has been my source of strength and courage.
 I would not have done this without Him.